-- In order to prevent State aid from distorting competition in the internal market and affecting trade between Member States in a way which is contrary to the common interest, Article 107(1) of the Treaty on the Functioning of the European Union ('the Treaty') lays down the principle that State aid is prohibited unless it falls within the categories of exceptions laid down in Article 107(2) of the Treaty or is declared by the Commission compatible with the internal market pursuant to Article 107(3) of the Treaty.
-Articles 42 and 93, Article 106(2) and Article 108(2) and (4) of the Treaty also provide for conditions under which State aid is or may be considered compatible with the internal market. - 2.
-On the basis of Article 107(3)(c) of the Treaty, the Commission may consider State aid to facilitate the development of certain economic activities compatible with the internal market, where such aid does not adversely affect trading conditions to an extent contrary to the common interest. - 3.
-Directive 2003/87/EC of the European Parliament and of the Council (1) established a system for greenhouse gas emission allowance trading within the Union (hereinafter referred to as the 'EU ETS'), in order to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient manner.
-Directive 2003/87/ EC was amended in 2018 (2) to improve and extend the EU ETS for the period 2021-2030. - 4.
-On 11 December 2019, the Commission published the European Green Deal Communication (3), outlining the policies to achieve climate-neutrality in Europe by 2050 and to address other environmental problems.
+- 1. In order to prevent State aid from distorting competition within the European Economic Area ('EEA') and affecting trade between the Contracting Parties to the EEA Agreement in a way which is contrary to the common interest, Article 61(1) of the EEA Agreement lays down the principle that State aid is prohibited unless it falls within the categories of exceptions laid down in Article 61(2) of the EEA Agreement or is declared by ESA compatible with the functioning of the EEA Agreement pursuant to Article 61(3) thereof.
+Articles 49 and 59(2) of the EEA Agreement and Article 1(2) of Part I of Protocol 3 to the Agreement between the EFTA States on the Establishment of a Surveillance Authority and a Court of Justice ('Protocol 3') also provide for conditions under which State aid is or may be considered compatible with the functioning of the EEA Agreement. - 2.
+On the basis of Article 61(3)(c) of the EEA Agreement, ESA may consider State aid to facilitate the development of certain economic activities compatible with the functioning of the EEA Agreement, where such aid does not adversely affect trading conditions to an extent contrary to the common interest. - 3.
+Directive 2003/87/EC of the European Parliament and of the Council () established a system for greenhouse gas emission allowance trading within the Union ('the EU ETS'), in order to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient manner.
+Directive 2003/87/EC was amended in 2018 () to improve and extend the EU ETS for the period 2021-2030. - 4.
+On 11 December 2019, the Commission published the European Green Deal Communication (), outlining the policies to achieve climate-neutrality in Europe by 2050 and to address other environmental problems.
 To deliver the European Green Deal, there is a need to rethink policies for clean energy supply across the economy, including industry, production and consumption, large-scale infrastructure, transport, food and agriculture, construction, as well as taxation and social benefits. - 5.
 As long as many international partners do not share the same ambition as the Union, there is a risk of carbon leakage, either because production is transferred from the Union to other countries with lower ambition for emission reduction, or because Union products are replaced by more carbon-intensive imports.
-If this risk materialises, there will be no reduction in global emissions, and this will frustrate the efforts of the Union and its industries to meet the global climate objectives of the Paris Agreement (4), adopted on 12 December 2015, following the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change (the 'Paris Agreement'). - 6.
-The primary objective of State aid control in the context of implementation of the EU ETS is to ensure that the positive effects of the aid outweigh its negative effects in terms of distortions of competition in the internal market.
-State aid must be necessary to achieve the environmental objective of the EU ETS (necessity of the aid) and must be limited to the minimum needed to achieve the environmental protection sought (proportionality of the aid) without creating undue distortions of competition and trade in the internal market. - 7.
-In these Guidelines, the Commission sets out the conditions under which aid measures in the context of the EU ETS may be considered compatible with the internal market under Article 107(3)(c) of the Treaty.
-Following the review and possible revision of all climate-related policy instruments (notably of the Directive 2003/87/EC) to deliver additional greenhouse gas emissions reductions for 2030, reflecting the Climate Target Plan, and the initiative for the creation of a Carbon Border Adjustment Mechanism, the Commission will check whether any revision or adaptation of these Guidelines is necessary to ensure consistency with, and contribute to, the fulfilment of the climate neutrality objective while respecting a level playing field (3).
+If this risk materialises, there will be no reduction in global emissions, and this will frustrate the efforts of the Union and its industries to meet the global climate objectives of the Paris Agreement (), adopted on 12 December 2015, following the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change ('the Paris Agreement').